• Skip to primary navigation

 Comfort Food to Warm the Soul

 Each Eurasian family has their own distinct flavors and style of cooking.
-If a parent passes down one recipe to her 10 children, each dish cooked will have a new distinct flavor suited to the individual palate.
+If a parent passes down one recipe to her 10 children, each dish cooked between them will have a new distinct flavor suited to the individual palate.

 Many Eurasian women are good cooks, taking pride to guard their recipes and sharing only within the family or they took it to their grave.
 And along with that, our heritage slowly disappeared from the next generation.